-*- coding: utf-8 -*-

 from warnings import warn

-from discopy import cat, drawing, hypergraph, messages
+from discopy import cat, drawing, hypergraph, cmap, messages

 from discopy.cat import Ob